COMS-BC3997-SP23/website-adibahussain19/_posts/2023-03-13-weekly-progress.md

 <p>This week we revised the first draft of the lesson plan for Day 1 and plan to receive feedback on it from the professor.
 We started to draft up the lesson plan for Day 2 which covers the basics for the requirements within a standard CS major. </p>

+<h2 id="license">Week 6</h2>

+<p>This week we continued our work for the Day 2 curriculum.
+We would like the Day 2 curriculum to cover the CS Core Curriculum and the major requirements.
+We plan to meet outside of class to further discuss the vision for this lesson as there still needs to be a bit of work done in terms of how we plan to structure this particular lesson.
+One of the main questions we need to answer is if we should use Columbia’s CS major as a standard or the CUNY CS major requirements</p>